isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 **Amy Cawood** is Corporate Records Manager at the National Health Service (NHS) Forth Valley based in Larbert, Scotland.
 Amy is responsible for ensuring compliance with the Public Records (Scotland) Act and advising on the management of NHS records throughout their lifecycle, until destruction or transfer to archive.
 She is an active member of the NHS National Records Management Forum and completed her MSc in Records Management and Digital Preservation in 2016.
 She has worked in a wide range of sectors: university libraries, special collections and in the Civil Service as an Information Assurance Officer.
 Through her varied experience she has seen that there is a rapidly increasing awareness of our role as custodians of records and archives and the potential impact of what we do on the environment.
 Amy is therefore keen to understand more about my personal and professional role in sustainability and the environment and believes that there is no better way than participation in the new ARA Environmental Sustainability Group.

-**Title: A Conflict of Duty: Preservation and Environmental Sustainability**
+# A Conflict of Duty: Preservation and Environmental Sustainability

 **Abstract:**